-The general administration fee is determined as a percentage of the total amount of our assets as at the end of the previous fiscal period, not exceeding 0.03% of such total assets prorated over 12 months, to be calculated based on the composition of our assets and to be separately agreed upon between this administrative agent and Mori Hills and local and national consumption taxes to be imposed on the foregoing fees.
-Thus general administration fee will depend on the size of our property portfolio.
+The general administration fee is up to ¥500,000 per month, to be separately agreed upon between this administrative agent and Mori Hills and local and national consumption taxes to be imposed on the foregoing fees.
 Any fees payable for any other services which are not provided for in the administrative agent agreement shall be determined through discussions between this administrative agent and Mori Hills.